priyanka-shakya-306/priyanka-sanoriya/README.md

 # priyanka-sanoriya
-this is a learn about git and github.
+this is a learn about git and github